M-o-a-T/moat-old/doc/hacking.rst

 don't try to go and get that value yourself.

 Code which polls your system for "structural" changes should always be separate.
-Once a home is set up and everything that should be connected to a bus is present and working, there's no reason to enumerate devices on it.
+Once the system is set up and everything that should be connected to is present and working, there's no reason to enumerate any devices.

 Etcd is dynamic
 ---------------

-Never require restarting any process.
+Never require restarting a process.
 Events get lost when you do that.
-Instead, your code needs to listen to any etcd changes which could affect it, and incorporate them into its data model.
+Instead, your code needs to listen to all etcd changes which could affect it, and incorporate these changes into its data model.

-If data you need aren't present, wait for the problem to be fixed.
+If data you need isn't present, raise an error and exit.

 If etcd is inconsistent, raise an error and exit.

+Logging error conditions is a big TODO.
 Don't forget to remove the error condition when a problem is fixed!

 Etcd is not useful for real-time events